Funding Opportunities for Undergraduates

 Conference Funding

-This opportunity provides funding, up to $1,500, to AAS concentrators to attend relevant academic conferences.
-In order to apply for funding, you are required to submit the following with your application:
+This opportunity provides funding up to $1,500 to AAS majors to attend relevant academic conferences.

-1. Provide a working budget for all of your anticipated expenses.
-We expect these costs to be moderate; you are responsible for researching competitive pricing in order to maintain reasonable costs.
+2. Enter Your Anticipated Expenses.
+Provide a working budget for all of your anticipated expenses.
+We expect these costs to be moderate; you are responsible for researching competitive pricing to maintain reasonable costs.
 The budget you are providing should be detailed and specific.
-Advise if you are receiving any funding from any other sources.

 AASCCF